PostLogical/Tasmota-IRHVAC/CURRICULUM.md

 Model inputs are external HA entities (boiler, pellet stove, solar proxy) that affect room temperature.
 They appear as additional features in the RLS model.
 Each can:
+- Be **enabled/disabled** at runtime without losing learned coefficients (disabled inputs are excluded from the feature vector but preserved in storage)
+- Have an **input role** (`"solar"`, `"supplemental"`, or generic) — the grey-box observer uses the `"solar"` role to identify the solar proxy column
 - **Suppress FF learning** when active (`suppress_learning: true`) — prevents the RLS from learning during atypical conditions
 - Have **per-input lag filters** (exponential smoothing with configurable τ)